Dental Crowns Summerfield

 Does It Hurt to Get a Dental Crown?

-As with filling, Dr. Parry will numb the tooth he’ll be working on when you get a crown.
-While you shouldn’t feel any pain during the procedure itself, you may experience some sensitivity for a few days afterwards, especially if you have also undergone root canal therapy.
+As with a filling, Dr. Parry will numb the tooth he’ll be working on when you get a crown.
+While you shouldn’t feel any pain during the procedure itself, you may experience some sensitivity for a few days afterward, especially if you have also undergone root canal therapy.
 This can be managed with over-the-counter pain relievers.
 If discomfort worsens, give us a call so we can help.
 Remember that crowns protect vulnerable teeth from damage, so it’s likely that they will prevent pain in the tooth later on.

 Do Dental Crowns Feel Natural?